robbert-harms/ybe/README.rst

 This defines a list of questions with only one question.
 The ``id`` is meant to be provide a unique identifier to every question and should be unique for every question in an .ybe file.
 The points define the worth of the question.
-The text is in Markdown format and allows all Markdown operators.
+By prefixing the text with ``!markdown`` we indicate that that the text is in Markdown format and as such allows all Markdown operators.
-The answers are again a list with Markdown text blocks and a marked correct answer.
+The answers are not prefixed with ``!markdown`` making them plain text.
+The item ``correct`` marks the correct answer.

 Exporting to QTI